My Gift to You (Hayley Westenra album)

-My Gift to You is the second published album by Christchurch soprano Hayley Westenra.
+My Gift to You is the second major-label album by New Zealand singer Hayley Westenra.
 The album was released only in New Zealand and Australia.
 It was published by the Universal New Zealand label in 2001.

-Westenra chose favourite Christmas and seasonal songs in this album, featuring guests such as Annie Crummer and Hayley's sister Sophie.
+Westenra chose favourite Christmas and seasonal songs for the album, featuring guests such as Annie Crummer and Westenra's sister Sophie.

 The album continued Westenra's commercial success in New Zealand.
 For the first time in her career she had an album certified platinum in its first week of release.
-The album peaked at number four on the New Zealand Album Chart.
+The album peaked at number four on the New Zealand Albums Chart.